xNVSE/NVSE/README.md

 2. Launch NV via running *nvse_loader.exe* or, if you have patched the game using [FNV 4GB Patcher](https://www.nexusmods.com/newvegas/mods/62552/), *FalloutNV.exe*.
 Enabling the Steam Community option (enabled by default) will allow you to launch the game via Steam's standard UI.

 xNVSE is compatible with the Steam and GOG versions of the game.
-German No Gore, Xbox Gamepass, Epic Games Store, and Bethesda.net versions are not supported.
+German No Gore, Xbox Gamepass, and Bethesda.net versions are not supported.
+Epic Games Store users can use the [Epic Games Patcher](https://www.nexusmods.com/newvegas/mods/81281).

 ## Support